ripienaar/nats-roundtripper/README.md

 ### Configuration ?

-Several environment variables influence the behavior of the transport:
+Several environment variables influence the behavior of the transport, most have matching options to configure the connections:

-## Configuring

-Configuration is via environment variables, below table details all environment variables:

 |Variable|Description|
 |--------|-----------|